 I couldn’t get my mind off of sage and potatoes since I made that truffle chicken with roasted sage potatoes recently.
 So I had to give them a spin in a dish of their own.

-- I slowly caramelized some onions with a drizzle of Sicilian honey, oh yeah, to which I added some meaty chanterelles to sauté together and pick up on all those amazing flavors.
+- I slowly caramelized onions with a drizzle of Sicilian honey, oh yeah, to which I added some meaty chanterelles to sauté together and pick up on all those amazing flavors.

 - Then I cooked some golden potato wedges to toss together with that goodness.